OwenWard/ppdiag/paper.md

 # Statement of Need
-This package provides functions to evaluate the fit of univatiate temporal point processes.
+This package provides functions to evaluate the fit of univariate temporal point processes.
 These functions allow:

 - Simulation
 of data from a range of common univariate point processes including Homogeneous